thekondrashov/stuff/README.md

 * [Security Response & Bug Bounty Platform - HackerOne](https://hackerone.com) - HackerOne is a platform for an improved security coordination process.
 Security teams use HackerOne to implement their responsible disclosure policy and host bug bounty programs.
 * [Bug Bounty Programs & Security Assessment | Crowdcurity](https://www.crowdcurity.com) - Crowdcurity's bug bounty platform connects your business with our global security researchers.
 Start your bug bounty program with us now.
 * [Synack](https://www.synack.com) - Synack provides a subscription Security-as-a-Service solution that brings the best and brightest minds of the security world into the reach of enterprises.
+* [XSSposed.org - the Cross-Site Scripting Archive](https://xssposed.org) - Open Bug Bounty, Coordinated and Full Disclosure, XSS vulnerabilities and attacks.
+XSSposed (which stands for 'XSS exposed') is open non-profit internet XSS archive where any security researcher can report a Cross-Site Scripting (XSS) vulnerability on any website.

 ## Cryptography